ChrisBlankDe/Smtp4Dev4BcContainers/README.md

 # Knowen Issues ans planned improvements
 * When smtp4dev container gets a new IP address ````Set-Smtp4DevInBcContainer```` must be executed.
 * Currently smtp4dev can only be addressed throu ip.
 Implement something like ````updateHosts```` from navcontainerhelper later.
+* Create a shortcut on desktop or startmenu